Western spotted gummy shark: Taxonomy

-Mustelus

 The genus Mustelus consists of 27 recognized species.
-They are commonly known as “smooth-hound sharks” due to their smooth, non-serrated teeth.
+They are commonly known as "smooth-hound sharks", owing to their smooth, non-serrated teeth.
 These sharks are distributed globally, found in the continental shelf and slope waters of the Atlantic, Pacific, Indian, and Mediterranean oceans.
 Members of this genus are often difficult to distinguish from each other due to their similar appearances.
 Mustelus stevensi is often thought to be Mustelus antarcticus, Mustelus manso, and Mustelus lenticulatus, which all belong to a subgroup of white spotted Indo-Specific species.
 M. Stevensi was not recorded as its own species until 2007.

 Description

-The Western Spotted Gummy Shark has a slender, elongated body that tapers at the tail and an oval cross-section.
+The western spotted gummy shark has a slender, elongated body that tapers at the tail and an oval cross-section.
 They have a short head with a blunt snout.
-This is a medium-sized shark ranging from 58-91.9 cm, with the maximum length ever discovered being 128 cm.
+This is a medium-sized shark ranging from 58 to 91.9 cm, with the maximum length ever discovered being 128 cm.
 Like all houndsharks, they have two spineless dorsal fins and an anal fin.
 They have large oval eyes, slightly on top and to the side of the head.
 The eyes have deep pouches underneath and a nictitating membrane.
 A nictitating membrane is a protective third eyelid to shield from injury, particularly during feeding.
 Behind the eyes are spiracles, which are small slits used for breathing when resting.
-Western Spotted Gummy Sharks have a ventral mouth located under the head.
+Western spotted gummy sharks have a ventral mouth located under the head.
 It is strongly arched and wide with a large tongue and no papillae.
 The teeth are small, evenly spaced, with no cusplets.
-There are about 72-75 rows of teeth.
+There are about 72–75 rows of teeth.
 Their coloring ranges between grey and brown shades, sometimes yellowish grey, with the underside always being paler.
 A lighter underside is called countershading, and its purpose is to help the shark blend into the environment better, depending on whether they are being viewed from above or below.
 The dorsal side (the top side) is covered with small white spots except for the head.
 These spots grow as the shark grows from 1mm to 3mm in size.
-They are found in 2-3 horizontal rows along the body near the first and second dorsal fins.
+They are found in 2–3 horizontal rows along the body near the first and second dorsal fins.
 The first dorsal fin is the same color as the body but has a dark edge on the back and is paler where the fin meets the body.
 Similarly, the second dorsal fin, the one closer to the tail, has more darkness near the tip.
 Juvenile sharks are the same except they have no white spots.
 The caudal fin, or the tail fin, is blunt and angled, not forked.

 It is asymmetrical with a big upper lobe and a smaller lower lobe.
 That shape is called heterocercal.
 Heterocercal tails help create both speed and lift to counteract sinking.